ryanhefner/lomit/README.md

 # lomit

-Lightweight version of omitting properties from an object.
+Lightweight function for omitting properties from an object.

 ## Install